4. Optimization#

 (4.46)#\[H' = \left( I - \frac{\sigma y^{\top}}{y^{\top}\sigma} \right) H \left( I - \frac{y \sigma^{\top}}{y^{\top}\sigma} \right) + \frac{\sigma \sigma^{\top}}{y^{\top} \sigma}.\]

-Then, we are able to utilize an oracle to compute
+Then, we can utilize an oracle to compute

 (4.47)#\[s= H g\]